Answers to your Questions

 Do you guarantee the authenticity of your designer merchandise?

-Absolutely.
-Crossroads buyers are trained in-house on the best practices for authenticating popular designer items, and we guarantee all of these purchases.
+Yes, to the best of our knowledge.
+Crossroads buyers are trained in-house on the best practices for authenticating popular designer items.

 I represent a brand.
 How can I sell my line to Crossroads?

 Why do some stores have a Living Wage Surcharge?
 Why not just increases prices like other businesses?